wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-implement/includes/launch.md

 - **Only selected sites**: Only the sites you specify.
 Sites created in the future will not be included as sources for topic discovery.
 - **No sites**: Do not include any SharePoint sites.

-If you choose either All, except selected sites or Only selected sites, you can upload a .csv file with a list of sites (in Site name,URL format).
+If you choose either All, except selected sites or Only selected sites, you can upload a .csv file with a list of sites (in Site name, URL format).
 These options are useful for a pilot and you want to include a limited number of sites to start.

 You can change the SharePoint sites in your organization to be crawled for topics.